lucasnell/nell_website/CONTENTS.md

     `+++` or `---` that contains document-level options.
 * `content`: All the website's non-style, text content.
 See [below](#content-objects) for more information.
-* `data`: Currently contains nothing.
-I'm not sure what it's supposed to be used for.
 * `layouts`: HTML files defining styles for the different document types.
     See [below](#layouts-objects)  for more information.
 * `public`: On GitHub, this folder shows up as a link to another GitHub repo, while on the